rhysd/vim-grammarous/README.md

 Please use `g:grammarous#disabled_rules` to disable specific rules.

-For example, below setting disables some rules for each filetypes. `*` means all filetypes, `help` means vim help.
+For example, below setting disables some rules for each filetype. `*` means all filetypes, `help` means vim help.

 ```vim
 let g:grammarous#disabled_rules = {